As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 2. Corneal ulcers

-closeup of dog eye with corneal ulcer
+closeup of dog eye with corneal ulcer and a cloudy/white spot

 A corneal ulcer is an erosion of the cornea that may be caused by trauma, dryness, infection, or other circumstances.
 When an ulcer forms, all or part of the cornea becomes cloudy due to fluid buildup from inflammation.
-In the early stages, the erosion may appear as a cloudy or whitish spot on the eye.
+Dogs with corneal ulcers may have:

 • Redness around the eye